tmtsoftware/cont-pydocushare/README.md

  $ python setup.py build_sphinx
 ```

-TODO: upload the generated document to somewhere (readthedocs, github.io) so that anyone can see the document without sphinx.

 ## Restriction

 This API has been tested with DocuShare version 7.0.0.
 The implementation of this API does not use DocuShare HTTP/XML interface.
 It rather parses the same HTML pages as the users see in their Web browsers.
 Therefore, it may not work with different versions or if the DocuShare configuration is different from what the author assumes.